pic-wang/sdfFoam/README.md

 # sdfFoam
-A simple OpenFOAM solver for calculating the sign distance function (SDF) on given mesh based on a defined patch.
+A simple OpenFOAM solver for calculating the sign distance function (SDF) on given mesh based on the pre-defined patch.
 - Version: Compatible with OpenFOAM7 (WSL2)
 ## Example:
 ### Calculate the distance from the grid to the surface of the square cylinder.